EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/07-Provision-And-Deploy.md

 You will need a valid Azure subscription, a GitHub account, and access to relevant Azure OpenAI models to complete this lab.
 Review the [prerequisites](./00-Prerequisites.md) section if you need more details.
 After completing this section, you should have:

 - [X] Authenticated with Azure
-- [X] Provisioned Azure resources and deployed the AgenticShop solution
+- [X] Provisioned Azure resources for AgenticShop solution

 ## Authenticate With Azure